 Other surface finishes than the ones specified in the requirements from 7.8.1a to 7.8.1d may be used for non-soldering purpose.

+ECSS-Q-ST-70-12_1200536

+Surface finish types for soldering and for solderless assembly should be as per the recommendations from the component supplier.

+Hot oil reflowed SnPb, galvanic (Ni)Au, ENIG, ENEPIG and ENIPIG are finishes in use and hold various levels of qualification (generic qualification, project qualification) for the bare PCB technology and for the assembly verification.

 Solder mask

 Overview

-Solder mask has been used traditionally to prevent solder flowing away from AAD in a dog-bone footprint, possibly with through-hole vias.
-Instead, it is recommended to design with via-in-pad (blind, micro or filled via).
-Problems seen with solder mask include poor adhesion to tin-lead, poor outgassing performance, high risk associated with selective stripping of tin-lead, the implementation of a width of ≥ 200 µm to ensure adhesion and a transition zone of solder mask overlapping on tin-lead to prevent exposed copper and allow for registration tolerance.Use of solder mask
+Solder mask can be used to prevent solder flowing away from AAD in a dog-bone footprint, possibly with through-hole vias.
+However, it is good practice to design with via-in-pad (blind, micro or filled via), which can avoid the need of solder mask.
+Solder mask can help to prevent solder bridging in fine pitch areas.

+Problems seen with solder mask include poor adhesion to tin-lead, poor outgassing performance, high risk associated with selective stripping of tin-lead, the implementation of a minimum width to ensure adhesion and a transition zone of solder mask overlapping on tin-lead to prevent exposed copper and allow for registration tolerance.

+Solder mask can be applied selectively, or on the entire surface.

+Use of solder mask

 ECSS-Q-ST-70-12_1200077

-Solder mask shall not be used.
+In case solder mask is used, the following conditions shall be met: